Leadership & Management 2 Human & Business Resource Management

-This 6-week on-line course focuses on the practical application of theory and evidence for effectively leading and/ or managing clinical team human resources.
-It is designed to meet the needs of those starting careers in or aspiring towards leadership positions in healthcare.
-The context within which the leader/manager functions, may include acute care, community, primary health care, and/or long-term care; and the leader/manager’s clients may include frontline health care professionals, unregulated professionals and support staff, and patients and their families.
+This 9-week online course focuses on the practical application of theory and evidence for effectively leading and/or managing clinical teams’ human resources and business operations.
+It is designed to meet the needs of those starting careers in/or aspiring towards leadership positions in healthcare.
+The context within which the leader/manager functions may include acute care, community, primary health care, and/or long-term care; and the leader/manager’s clients may include front-line health care professionals, unregulated professionals and support staff, and patients and their families.
 Participants will explore a wide variety of situations, and common issues encountered in these roles.

 The course includes: